-- Change the oil2
+- Change the oil

 Just as you need clean fuel, you also need to change the oil and replace the oil filter before you take your bike out for your first ride.
 Neglecting this step can affect the performance and longevity of your motorcycle.

-- Check the battery life3
+- Check the battery life

 Some riders disconnect their motorcycle batteries for the winter and recharge them every month or two.
 Once you reconnect the battery, you’re probably ready to roll.
 However, if it’s been sitting all winter long, you might have a dead battery on your hands.
 If it’s a fairly new battery, charging it up is fine.
-If it’s three or four years old, you may find it doesn’t keep a charge or you might have a hard time charging it.
+If it’s three or four years old, you may find it doesn’t keep a charge, or you might have a hard time charging it.
 In that case, you’re probably better off purchasing a new battery and playing it safe.

-- Inspect tire tread4
+- Inspect your chain

-- Get plenty of fluids5
+- Get plenty of fluids

-- Don't forget your cables6
+- Don't forget your cables

-- Make your bike shine8
+- Make your bike shine

 As a final step, make sure you give your motorcycle a thorough cleaning.
-Not only does it protect your paint and make your bike look fantastic, but cleaning your bike frequently keeps it in better working condition.
+Not only does it protect your paint and make your bike look fantastic, but cleaning your bike frequently keeps it in better working condition2.

 Motorcycle maintenance is an important part of staying safe on the road